answersLogoWhite

 To find measures of variability, you typically calculate the range, variance, and standard deviation of a dataset, which provide insights into how spread out the data points are.
 A box-and-whisker plot is then constructed by identifying the minimum, first quartile (Q1), median (Q2), third quartile (Q3), and maximum values of the data.
 The box represents the interquartile range (IQR) between Q1 and Q3, while the "whiskers" extend to the minimum and maximum values, excluding outliers.
 Analyzing the plot allows you to assess the distribution, central tendency, and potential outliers in the data.

-How do you find the maximum on a number line plot?
+How would you find the range in a box and whiskers plot?

 What graph can be used to find the range?